briebug/ngrx-auto-entity/QUICKSTART.md

   // ...
 ```

+Providers must be the model class, an the services must be provided with `useClass`.
+While
+this may seem unusul, this is important to make sure Auto-Entity is able to automatically
+map the models associated with each action to the appropriate service calls.

-Make sure all models are _**classes**_, and make sure your services implement the required
+Make sure all models are _**classes**_ (not interfaces!), and make sure your services
-methods from the `IAutoEntityService<TModel>` interface.
-See full usage documentation
+implement the required methods from the `IAutoEntityService<TModel>` interface.
+See
-for more information on implementing models and services.
+full usage documentation for more information on implementing models and services.

 # Further Reading